VideojogosLusofona/color-shape-links-ai-competition/README.md

 1. The **Base Track** competition will be played using standard [Simplexity] rules (6x7 board, 4 pieces in a row for victory) and with a time limit of 0.2 seconds.
-2. The **Unknown Track** competition will be played under the following conditions, obtained from the first [EuroMillions] draw after the competition deadline, which will most likely take place May 19, 2020:
+2. The **Unknown Track** competition will be played under conditions that will only be revealed after the competition deadline.
+These conditions will be derived from the first [EuroMillions] draw that takes place after the deadline, most likely at May 19, 2020, as follows:
    * NumberOfRows = Lowest [EuroMillions] ball number higher than 6 (ascending order).
    * NumberOfCols = Next [EuroMillions] ball (ascending order).
-   * WiningSequenceLength = Ceil(NumberOfRows / 2).
+   * WiningSequenceLength = Ceil(NumberOfRows / 2.0).
    * InitialNumberOfRoundPiecesPerPlayer = Floor(NumberOfRows * NumberOfCols / 4.0)
    * InitialNumberOfSquarePiecesPerPlayer = Ceil(NumberOfRows * NumberOfCols / 4.0)
    * TimeLimit (milliseconds) = 25 * Max(NumberOfRows, NumberOfCols)